-Before lowering (dumping) the air suspension, always ensure that the front wheels are pointing straightahead.
+Before lowering (dumping) the air suspension, always ensure that the front wheels are pointing straight-ahead.
 Damage due to contact of the front tires with wheel wells and body panels is possible.

-Your parking site may present surface irregularities that would require leveling distances beyond the deployment stroke of the leveling jacks.

-If one or more wheels remain off the ground after attempting to level the motorhome by automatic or manual leveling, it is likely that the motorhome will need to be moved to a more level location.

-Blocks may need to be placed under the jack pads to effectively increase their stroke length; however, blocks can be somewhat unstable.

-If possible, re-position the motorhome to a more flat and uniform parking area so that blocks are not needed.

-Soft soils and surfaces may require the use of enlarged jack pads, boards, or other devices that increase the contact surface area of the jack pad.

-For the hydraulic leveling system to operate (extend or retract), the motorhome's engine MUST be running with the gear selector in PARK and the parking brake must be ENGAGED.

-For DIESEL PUSHERS ONLY: the engine MUST be running, while the gear selector is in NEUTRAL and the parking brake is engaged.
+- The chosen parking site may present surface irregularities that would require leveling distances beyond the deployment stroke of the leveling jacks.
+Blocks may need to be placed under the jack support pads to effectively increase their stroke length; however, be aware that blocks create an unstable condition, and therefore, are not recommended.
+If possible, re-position the motorhome to a more flat and uniform parking area so that the use of blocks can be avoided. - If one or more wheels remain off the ground after attempting to level the motorhome by automatic or manual leveling, move the motorhome to a more level location. - Soft soils and surfaces may require the use of enlarged jack pads, boards, or other devices that increase the contact surface area of the jack support pad. - For the hydraulic leveling system to operate (extend or retract), the motorhome's engine MUST be running with the gear selector in PARK and the parking brake must be ENGAGED. - For DIESEL PUSHERS ONLY: the engine MUST be running, while the gear selector is in NEUTRAL and the parking brake is engaged.

-Hydraulic Leveling System
+LCI Level-Up[®] Hydraulic Leveling System